PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

+Welcome to the PC Gaming Wiki!
+This website will house links and tutorials for the vast amount of useful free software out there on the web.

 # Posts & How-To's

-- How to use DDU -Link (placeholder)
+- How to use DDU - Link (placeholder)

-- Surface level PBO guide for ryzen 5000 -Link (Placeholder)
+- Surface level PBO guide for ryzen 5000 - Link (Placeholder)

 # Helpful Software & Links - All Free to Access and Use
 - ### Websites: